 Candidates: Are you interviewing and need support?

 What could recruiters do if they didn’t spend half their time screening and scheduling applicants?
 With AI and automation removing many time-consuming tasks from a recruiter’s day, recruiters will find themselves with more time to focus on different parts of the TA organization.
-They can be especially effective as advisors and coaches to hiring managers; helping them through the hiring process and keeping them focused on candidates.
+They can be especially effective as advisors and coaches to hiring managers; helping them through both the external and internal hiring process and keeping them focused on candidates.

 Here are the five distinct phases during the hiring process that recruiters can assist hiring managers with: opening the requisition, screening the applicants, interviewing the candidates, selecting the best, and making the offer.